1. Home

 We’re Custom/Complex Part Experts in Waterjet Cutting

-XC Machining produces waterjet cutting services that satisfy the needs of its clientele.
-Our advanced technology in the field of CNC milling can complement waterjet cutting for high-precision machining.
-Our waterjet cutting equipment can work with some kinds of materials and cut it cleanly and without heat-affected areas.
-The precision and quality of our handwork ensure that the final product is greatly enhanced in terms of integrity, as well as wastes being brought down to the minimum by our highly trained expert team that ensures every part is chiseled with utmost standards of precision and quality.
+Being the best waterjet cutting company, XC Machining produces waterjet cutting services that satisfy the needs of its clientele.
+Our waterjet cutting equipment can work with some kind of material and cut it cleanly and without heat affected areas.
+The precision and quality of our hand work ensures that the final product is greatly enhanced in terms of integrity as well as wastes being brought down to the minimum by our highly trained expert team that ensures every part is chiseled with utmost standards of precision and quality.

-XC Machining has waterjet cutting experts that you can rely on, who provide the custom waterjet cutting services.
+XC Machining have waterjet cutting experts that you can rely on, who provide the custom waterjet cutting services.
 Our advanced technology in the field: waterjet high pressure behaving tool carries the nexus of cutting any material at a go up to several inches in thickness, creating flexibility and accuracy that conventional slicing cannot compare.

 Close-up of a water jet cutting machine in action, precision machining metal with water spray.